ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/MS-FSSHTTP-FSSHTTPB/[MS-FSSHTTPD].md

 ## [MS-FSSHTTPD]: Binary Data Format for File Synchronization via SOAP
-- [MS-FSSHTTD] v20130726 is used to develop the test suite.
+- [MS-FSSHTTPD] v20130726 is used to develop the test suite.
 - Release date, 7/30/2013.